ncsa/hydro_documentation/docs/source/containers.rst

-Apptainer 1.1 is installed on all Hydro login and compute nodes at /usr/bin/apptainer and is fully documented at https://apptainer.org/docs/user/1.1/ so the following is limited to detains and advice specific to Hydro.
+Apptainer 1.1 is installed on all Hydro login and compute nodes at /usr/bin/apptainer and is fully documented at https://apptainer.org/docs/user/1.1/ so the following is limited to details and advice specific to Hydro.

 Using Docker Images with Apptainer